kubernetes-sigs/cloud-provider-azure/site/content/en/topics/pls-integration.md

 ## Restrictions

 * PLS does not support basic Load Balancer or IP-based Load Balancer.
 * PLS connectivity is broken with Azure external Standard Load Balancer and floating ip enabled (default).
-Users can either use an internal Load Balancer or disable floating ip on loadbalancing rules (described above).
+To use managed private link service, users can either create an internal service by setting annotation `service.beta.kubernetes.io/azure-load-balancer-internal` to `true` or disable floating ip by setting annotation `service.beta.kubernetes.io/service.beta.kubernetes.io/azure-disable-load-balancer-floating-ip` to `true` ([more details here](../loadbalancer)).
-* At this moment, PLS connectivity is broken if [AzureCNI V2](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#dynamic-allocation-of-ips-and-enhanced-subnet-support) is used in cluster.
-Azure networking team is working on supporting the feature.
+* In most Azure regions, PLS connectivity is broken if [AzureCNI V2](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#dynamic-allocation-of-ips-and-enhanced-subnet-support) is used in cluster.
+Feature support is only available in eastus, westcentralus, and northcentralus regions at this moment.
 * Due to limitation of [kubernetes#95555](https://github.com/kubernetes/kubernetes/issues/95555), when the service's externalTrafficPolicy set to Local, PLS need to use a different subnet from Pod's subnet.
 If the same subnet is required, then the service should use Cluster externalTrafficPolicy.
+* PLS only works with IPv4 and cannot be deployed to an SLB with IPv6 frontend ipConfigurations.
+In dual-stack clusters, users cannot create a service with PLS if there's existing IPv6 service deployed on the same load balancer.
+* For other limitations, please check [Azure Private Link Service Doc](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview).